rorosaurus/nds-lite-usb-c/INSTALLATION.md

 When you are confident with your positioning, I recommend soldering the 5V half circle pad to the VIN hole underneath.
 This makes it easy to tweak the position of the USB-C port, since the port itself won't be too hot to touch.

+If you want to reinforce the 5V and GND half circle pads with a [male pin header](https://commons.wikimedia.org/wiki/File:6_Pin_Header.jpg) or trimmed resistor leads like in the video, this is the time to do that. :)

 ![Attach 5V pin](https://github.com/rorosaurus/nds-lite-usb-c/blob/master/images/attach-5v-pin.jpg)

 Once you've verified your positioning is perfectly in place, flip the motherboard over and heat the remaining VGND holes, flowing solder into those joints and ensuring a solid connection to the USB-C port above.